33p/2am/README.md

 Install directly from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=33p.33p-dark).

-Or if you're into typing, in Visual Studio Code press `ctrl/cmd + shift + p` to launch the command palette then run
+Or if you're into typing, in VSCode press `ctrl/cmd + shift + p` to launch the command palette then run
 ```
 ext install 33p-dark
 ```

-You can also [download the repo](https://github.com/33p/33p-dark) and manually extract it to your Visual Studio Code extensions folder.
+You can also [download the repo](https://github.com/33p/33p-dark) and manually extract it to your extensions folder.

 ## Extra stuff